Ralph Eggleston, Oscar-Winning Pixar Animator Behind ‘For the Birds’ and ‘Toy Story,’ Dies at 56

 Related Stories

-Eggleston was born in Lake Charles, Louisiana in 1956.
+Eggleston was born in Lake Charles, Louisiana, in 1965.
 He attended Sam Houston High School in Lake Charles.
 He began his animation career at Bill Kroyer’s Kroyer Films working on projects such as the TV pilot Computer Warriors (1990) and the feature FernGully: The Last Rainforest (1992).

 Eggleston was hired by Pixar in 1992 during the development of the first computer-animated feature that was to become Toy Story, beginning what was to become a long and hugely successful career at the animation studio.
 He worked as an art director on Toy Story, which was released to universal acclaim and great box office success in 1995.
-Eggleston went on to win his first Annie Award, a gong for Best Art Direction for his work on the film.
+Eggleston went on to win his first Annie Award, for best art direction for his work on the film.

 Pixar enjoyed a historical run of success in the 1990s and early 2000s and Eggleston, known affectionately as Eggman at the company, was a key player in the films the studio produced for nearly three decades.
 He worked as an art director on A Bug’s Life (1998), Toy Story 2 (1999), The Incredibles (2004), Cars (2006) and Up (2009).
 He was a storywriter and visual developer on Monsters, Inc. (2001), a production designer on Finding Nemo (2003) and WALL-E (2008) and a character designer on Ratatouille (2007).